SNU-LIST/chi-separation-atlas/README.md

 </table>

 #### License
-We provide this software and its documentation for academic research purpose only and NOT for commercial or clinical use.
+We provide this software and its documentation for academic research purposes only, and it is NOT intended for commercial or clinical use.
 ***
 [1] Subcortical nuclei and white matter labels are adapted from [MuSus-100](https://doi.org/10.1007/s00429-022-02547-1) and [ICBM-DTI-81](https://doi.org/10.1016/j.neuroimage.2008.07.009)
 For more details, see (upcoming) [preprint](https://list.snu.ac.kr).